etzm/iscc-sum/docs/treewalk-spec.md

 - Treat archive members as entries
 - Use "/" as universal path separator
 - Process nested archives as sub-containers
+- Apply the same NFC normalization to member names

 #### Cloud Storage (S3, Azure Blob)
 - Use prefix-based queries for "directory" listing